This program is fully accredited by the Council on Occupational Education (COE) and the American Society of Health-System Pharmacists (ASHP).

 • Pass FBI/BCI background check

-• Required immunizations: Current Physical with TB (2-step), Hepatitis B Series, 2-MMR vaccines or titer, flu vaccine, and Tetanus.
+• Required immunizations: Physical with 2-Step TB Test (not 1-Step TB), Hepatitis B Series, 2-MMR vaccines, flu vaccine, Varicella, and Tetanus.

 Includes: Application, Workkeys Assessment, textbooks, 1 set of scrubs, FBI/BCI background check, testing fee